Adenocarcinoma in situ of the lung: Incidence

 Another distinguishing feature about BAC is that it afflicts men and women in equal proportions, some recent studies even suggest slightly higher incidence among women.

 History

 The criteria for classifying lung cancer have changed considerably over time, becoming progressively more restrictive.

-Beginning with 1999 WHO classification, there was an important change in the definition of BAC.
-The 1999 definition of BAC was far more restrictive, and excluded cases with stromal, vascular, or pleural invasion.
-These excluded tumors were reclassified as adenocarcinoma mixed type with predominant bronchioloalveolar pattern.
-The new definition would exclude most tumors which had previously been categorized as BAC.
-This marked change was done in order to isolate BAC as a purely non-invasive tumor with better prognosis.

 In 2011, the IASLC/ATS/ERS classification recommended discontinuing the BAC classification altogether, as well as the category of mixed subtype adenocarcinoma.
 This change was made because the term BAC was being broadly applied to small solitary noninvasive tumors, minimally invasive adenocarcinoma, mixed subtype invasive adenocarcinoma, and even widespread disease.
 In addition to creating the new AIS and minimally-invasive categories, the guidelines recommend new terminology to clearly denote predominantly-noninvasive adenocarcinoma with mild invasion (lepidic predominant adenocarcinoma), as well as invasive mucinous adenocarcinoma in place of mucinous BAC.